istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 ## Telemetry

-- **Fixed** Grafana dashboard linking in the Istio Mesh Dashboard.
-Workload and Service links now use dashboard UIDs instead of deprecated path-based linking, which stopped working in newer Grafana versions.
+- **Fixed** an issue where Grafana dashboard was linking to the Istio Mesh Dashboard using path-based links that no longer work.
+Workload and Service links now use dashboard UIDs.
   ([Issue #50124](https://github.com/istio/istio/issues/50124))

 - **Fixed** an issue where access log not being updated when referenced service created later than the Telemetry resource.  ([Issue #56825](https://github.com/istio/istio/issues/56825))